News / The Complete Ball Python Care Guide

 F10, chlorhexidine, and hydrogen peroxide are effective cleaning agents.
 Do not mix them.
 You do not need all three; pick what works for your setup and use it consistently.
 Avoid bleach inside snake areas.

-The discipline of a cleaning routine prevents the issues that get blamed on "mystery illnesses."
+The discipline of a cleaning routine prevents the issues the get blamed on "mystery illnesses."
 Most health problems trace back to environmental failures.

 Hydration and Shedding